French submarine Pascal: Characteristics

 Pascal was part of a fairly homogeneous series of 31 deep-sea patrol submarines also called "1,500-tonners" because of their displacement.
 All entered service between 1931 and 1939.

 The Redoutable-class submarines were 92.3 m long and 8.1 m in beam and had a draft of 4.4 m.
 They could dive to a depth of 80 m.
 They displaced 1,572 t on the surface and 2,082 t underwater.
 Propelled on the surface by two diesel engines producing a combined 6,000 hp, they had a maximum speed of 18.6 kn.
 When submerged, their two electric motors produced a combined 2,250 hp and allowed them to reach 10 kn.
 Also called "deep-cruising submarines", their range on the surface was 10,000 nmi at 10 kn.
 Underwater, they could travel 100 nmi at 5 kn.

 Construction and commissioning

 Authorized in the 1925 naval program, Pascal was laid down at Arsenal de Brest in Brest, France, on 8 June 1926 with the hull number Q138.
 She was launched on 19 July 1928 and commissioned on 10 September 1931.

 Service history

 1931–1939

-From 1930, the French Navy equipped several of its submarines — including Pascal — with hydrophones mounted in front of the forward diving planes and connected to a compesator.
+From 1930, the French Navy equipped several of its submarines — including Pascal — with hydrophones mounted in front of the forward diving planes and connected to a compensator.
 This system allowed sound operators aboard the submarines to determine the bearing of underwater sound sources out to ranges of 8,000 m to an accuracy of within 2 degrees.